 Spiced Tomato Sauce

-- Gently heat up 1 Tbsp extra virgin olive oil in a medium pan with a lid and almost immediately add passata, garlic, coriander and cumin.
+- Gently heat up 1 tablespoon extra virgin olive oil in a medium pan with a lid and almost immediately add passata, garlic, coriander and cumin.
 Mix well.

 - Let it simmer on low heat for 10-15min partially covered with a lid (it will splatter) giving it occasional stir.
 Taste and season with salt and pepper.

 - Take off the heat and set aside.